knative/docs/docs/eventing/flows/sequence/README.md

 ## Examples

-For each of these examples below, You will use a [`PingSource`](../../sources/ping-source/) as the source of events.
+For each of the following examples, you use a [`PingSource`](../../sources/ping-source/) as the source of events.

 We also use a very simple [transformer](https://github.com/knative/eventing/blob/main/cmd/appender/main.go) which performs very trivial transformation of the incoming events to demonstrate they have passed through each stage.